eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 ## Overview

+In this guide you will learn to use DUNE for basic smart contract development.
+You will learn to:
+* Launch a local EOS blockchain consisting of a single node
+* Create test accounts for smart contract deployment and use
+* Develop and deploy the Hello World contract (singleton version)
+* Test your Hello World contract and get table information

+Before getting started with smart contract development, you need to learn about DUNE and how to install it on your platform.

+## DUNE

-Docker Utilities for Node Execution (DUNE) is a client tool for blockchain developers and node operators to perform tasks related to smart contract development and node management functions.
+Docker Utilities for Node Execution (DUNE) is a client tool for blockchain developers and node operators to perform tasks related to smart contract development and node management.
 In particular, DUNE allows to:
 * Build, deploy, and test smart contracts
 * Start, initialize, and stop EOS nodes
 * Send actions to smart contracts